Knicks vs. Clippers Prediction & Picks - November 6

 - Computer Predicted Total: 218.6

-- The Clippers have covered the spread more often than the Knicks this year, putting up an ATS record of 3-2-0, as opposed to the 3-3-0 record of the Knicks.
+- The Knicks have had less success against the spread than the Clippers this year, recording an ATS record of 3-3-0, as opposed to the 3-2-0 record of the Clips.

-- When the spread is set as 1.5 or more this season, Los Angeles (3-1) covers a higher percentage of those games when it is the favorite (75%) than New York (1-2) does as the underdog (33.3%).
+- New York covers the spread when it is a 1.5-point favorite or more 66.7% of the time.
+That's more often than Los Angeles covers as an underdog of 1.5 or more (never covered this season).

-- Los Angeles and its opponents have eclipsed the point total 60% of the time this season (three out of five).
-That's more often than New York and its opponents have (one out of six).

-- As a moneyline favorite this season, the Clippers are 3-1, while the Knicks are 0-3 as moneyline underdogs.
+- As a moneyline favorite this year, the Knicks are 1-1, a better tally than the Clippers have put up (0-1) as moneyline underdogs.

 Put your picks to the test and bet on the Knicks with BetMGM Sportsbook.